JetBrains/kotlin-web-site/docs/tutorials/javascript/calling-javascript-from-kotlin/calling-javascript-from-kotlin.md

 }
 ```

 The code above would emit a JavaScript message dialog as soon as the main function is executed.
+It's important to note that this is not merely an `eval`.
+The JavaScript
+code is verified to be valid and injected into the generated code.

 ## Working with Strongly-Typed Libraries